Sâhib Ata

-Fakhr al-Din Ali, better known as Sâhib Ata or Sâhip Ata, was a vizier of the Sultanate of Rum who held a number of high offices at the court of the Sultanate of Rum from the 1250s until his death in 1288.
+Fakhr al-Din Ali, better known as Sâhib Ata or Sâhip Ata, was a vizier of the Sultanate of Rum who held a number of high offices at the court of the Sultanate of Rum from the 1240s until his death in 1288.
+He was the son of Hüseyin el-Konevî, a member of an established family settled in Konya.
+The earliest recorded official role of Sahib Ata Fakhr al-Din Ali in the Anatolian Seljuk State was that of amir-i dad (chief justice).
 He was the dominant personality in Anatolia after the death of the Mu'in al-Din Parwana in 1277.
+His sons, Taj al-Din Husayin and Nasir al-Din Hasan, were killed in 1277 during a battle against the Karamanid forces led by Mehmed I. of Karaman.
 He established numerous charitable foundations in cities across the Sultanate of Rum.
+Facing difficulties due to the heavy tax demands of the Ilkhanid ruler, Sahib Ata returned to Konya from Tabriz in ill health.
+He died shortly after, on 22 November 1288, in the village of Nadir near Akşehir, and was buried in his tomb in Konya.

 Fakhr al-Din's sons, the Sahib Ataids, established a short-lived principality centered in Afyonkarahisar, which the neighboring Germiyanids absorbed ca. 1341.

 Monuments

 Fakhr al-Din left many architectural monuments.
 In 1271 he funded the construction of the Gök Medrese in Sivas.